amandalowell/liri-node-app/README.md

-screenshots in a sep file....trying to figure out how to add the screenshot INTO the readme.
+screenshot coming soon....trying to figure out how to add the screenshot INTO the README.